 Add those to your cooled pasta

-Next, if you are using, add your shredded Parmesan Cheese and give it another good stir.
+Next, if you are using, add shredded Parmesan Cheese and give it another good stir.

 Cover with plastic wrap or a fitted lid.

-Then pop it in the fridge to cool for at least 2 hours.
+Then pop the bowl in the fridge to cool for at least 2 hours before serving.